candrsn/canupo/README.txt

 TODO: Eliminate points on the border of the scene.
       How ?
 Simply retain only points within max radius from scene center ?
       Compute scene bounds (how?) and retain points not closer than 1 maxscale from the border
+      Better: centering the neighbor cloud is necessary for PCA => compute effective radius Then check what given scale is closest the the effective radius Points on the very edge of the scene have effective radius approx 1/2 the given scale and no stats are available for them at full scale ?
+              => remove any point for which stat not available at all scales include isolated points as well.
+              BUT then: how to match these points in a real scene ?
+              => in fact, if the class def is not polluted too much, better keep the borders => trade-off between better global recognition vs better classification for the edge points

 annotate data.xyz data.msc annotated_file.xyz [some scales]
   input: data.xyz            # Original data file that was used to compute the multiscale parameters